allguitars/Async-Operations-in-Sequence/README.md

 I was targeting the _Hong_Kong_ section on PTT.
 There is less traffic with this section so I can easily compare the execution output of my code with the real arrangement of the articles and see if the pages are processed/printed in sequence.
 The latest page's link is always https://www.ptt.cc/bbs/Hong_Kong/index.html.
 When I was doing the inspection, the link to the previous page was https://www.ptt.cc/bbs/Hong_Kong/index1401.html, and the next previous link is https://www.ptt.cc/bbs/Hong_Kong/index1400.html, and so on.

-So, I created an array of the indices which I can loop over with to get the article pages in order.
+So, I created an array of the indices which I can iterate over with to get the article pages in order.

 ```js
 const baseURL = 'https://www.ptt.cc/bbs';